StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 * [Manual entry](../cases/create-a-new-case.md#create-an-empty-case): Create a case manually by entering details.

-* [Merging cases](#merging-cases): Merging cases creates a new case and deletes the original merged cases.
+* [Merging cases](#merging-cases): Merge two cases to create a new case that combines their information.

 * [Case templates](../cases/create-a-new-case.md#create-a-case-from-a-template): Use predefined templates to standardize and simplify case creation.